Nathaniel Reed (outlaw)

-Nathaniel "Texas Jack" Reed (March 23, 1862 – January 7, 1950) was a 19th-century American outlaw responsible for many stagecoach, bank, and train robberies throughout the American Southwest during the 1880s and '90s.
+Nathaniel "Texas Jack" Reed (March 23, 1862 – January 7, 1950) was a 19th-century American outlaw responsible for many stagecoach, bank, and train robberies throughout the American Southwest during the 1880s and 1890s.
 He acted on his own and also led a bandit gang, operating particularly in the Rocky Mountains and Indian Territory.

-Reed is claimed to have been the last survivor of the "47 most notorious outlaws" of Indian Territory.
+Reed is claimed to have been the last survivor of the "47 most notorious outlaws" of the Indian Territory.
 He became an evangelist in his later years, and could often be seen on the streets of Tulsa preaching against the dangers of following a "life of crime".
-His memoirs were published in the 1930s, and are considered valuable collectors' items (one copy was reportedly sold on the internet for $1,500 in 2007).
-He claimed to have ridden with the Dalton gang, Bill Doolin, Henry Starr and other outlaws and bandits of the old west.
+His memoirs were published in the 1930s, and are considered valuable collector's items (one copy was reportedly sold on the internet for $1,500 in 2007).
+He claimed to have ridden with the Dalton Gang, Bill Doolin, Henry Starr, and other outlaws and bandits of the old west.
 He may have also helped Cherokee Bill, a fellow outlaw from the Indian Territory, in his escape from Fort Smith during the 1880s.

-As with many others of the era, Reed's colorful stories of his almost 10-year career as an outlaw were probably exaggerated by later writers.
-He claimed to have ridden briefly with the Daltons, and participated in their dual bank robberies in Coffeyville in 1892, as well as in the infamous 1893 gunfight at Ingalls.
+As with many others of the era, Reed's colorful stories of his almost 10-year career as an outlaw were probably exaggerated both by himself and by later writers.
+He claimed to have ridden briefly with the Daltons, and participated in their dual bank robberies in Coffeyville, Kansas in 1892 as well as in the infamous 1893 gunfight at Ingalls.
 However, there is no corroborating evidence that he was involved in either of those events.

 Biography

 Early life

 Reed was born in Madison County, Arkansas.
 His father, Mason Henry Reed, was killed in action fighting for the Union Army during the American Civil War, probably at the Battle of Campbell's Station on November 16, 1863.
 His mother was Sarah Elizabeth Prater.
 Reed lived with a number of relatives, including his maternal grandparents, until 1883 when, at the age of 21, he moved to the American frontier.
-He worked at various jobs in Idaho, Wyoming, Colorado, Texas until he reached Oklahoma, where he became a ranch hand for the Tarry outfit.
+He worked at various jobs in Idaho, Wyoming, Colorado, and Texas until he reached what is now Oklahoma, where he became a ranch hand for the Tarry outfit.

 During the summer of 1885, his foreman recruited him to rob a train at La Junta, Colorado.
 In the course of the robbery, Reed entered the passenger car firing his pistol to keep the passengers under control.
-He later received $6,000 for his part in the hold up.
+He later received $6,000 for his part in the hold-up.
 Encouraged by this success, Reed gave up working as a cowboy and became an outlaw.
-During the next nine years he and his gang robbed trains, stagecoaches, banks and, on one occasion, captured a large shipment of bullion in California.
+During the next nine years he and his gang robbed trains, stagecoaches, and banks, and on one occasion captured a large shipment of bullion in California.